Skip to main content

 Read “How to Eliminate Liens So You Can Access Your Equity” for more information about how liens work.

-A home equity investment may be able to help if the reason your payment is overdue is debt-related, as it gives you access to your equity in cash in exchange for a share of the home’s future value without interest or monthly payments.
+A home equity investment may be able to help if the reason your payment is overdue is debt-related, as it gives you access to your equity in cash in exchange for a share of the home’s future value without monthly payments.
 Plus, you can get the funds in as little as three weeks,1 which can help in situations when you’re looking for relatively fast access to your equity.
 If your property tax has increased and you need help paying the bill, compare your options for accessing your equity.

 You should know